10 Days Egypt Itinerary: Ancient Wonders & Local Treasures

 We had an early start with a 6 AM flight to Aswan, a peaceful city in southern Egypt known for its beautiful Nile views and relaxed pace.
 After arriving, we checked into our Airbnb – Nile View Apartment.
 The place had a stunning view of the river, making it the perfect spot to unwind after a travel day.

-That morning, we also met our private driver, whom we had booked for the rest of our trip through Upper Egypt.
-Having a dedicated driver made exploring much easier and more comfortable, especially when visiting places a bit off the main tourist path.
+That morning, we met our private driver, whom we had booked for the rest of our Upper Egypt trip.
+Having a dedicated driver made exploring much easier and more comfortable, especially when we visited places slightly off the main tourist path.

 Our first stop was the magical Philae Temple, dedicated to the goddess Isis.
-We took a short boat ride to Agilkia Island, where the temple now sits.
-It was originally located on Philae Island but had to be moved block by block to protect it from flooding after the construction of the Aswan High Dam.
-The temple is beautifully surrounded by water, and its peaceful setting makes the experience even more special.
+We took a short boat ride to Agilkia Island, where the temple now stands.
+Originally, the temple stood on Philae Island, but authorities moved it block by block to protect it from flooding after the construction of the Aswan High Dam.
+Water beautifully surrounds the temple, and its peaceful setting makes the experience even more special.

 Inside, we explored tall stone columns, detailed carvings, and ancient hieroglyphics.
-It’s also known as the last temple where hieroglyphs were ever written, marking the end of an era in ancient Egyptian history.
+Visitors also recognize Philae as the last temple where scribes ever wrote hieroglyphs, marking the end of an era in ancient Egyptian history.

 In the afternoon, we took a relaxing boat ride to the Nubian Village, one of the most colorful and culturally rich places we visited in Egypt.
 As we arrived, we noticed the brightly painted houses and the warm, welcoming atmosphere.
 The people here were incredibly friendly and happy to share their traditions with visitors.